Reviewable/Reviewable/enterprise/config.md

 * `REVIEWABLE_FIREBASE`: The name of the Firebase database you'll be using to store Reviewable data.
 This is just the plain name, not the full URL.
 * `REVIEWABLE_FIREBASE_WEB_API_KEY`: The web API key for your Firebase project.
 This is just an identifier and doesn't need to be kept secret.
 * `REVIEWABLE_FIREBASE_CREDENTIALS_FILE`: The absolute path to the Firebase private key file you generated above.
 The file will need to be mapped into the Docker image, either by generating a derived image that includes it or mounting it in when starting the image.
 If you're not sure how to do that, you can _instead_ set `REVIEWABLE_FIREBASE_PROJECT_ID`, `REVIEWABLE_FIREBASE_CLIENT_EMAIL`, and `REVIEWABLE_FIREBASE_PRIVATE_KEY` to the corresponding values in the private key file.
 You can delete previously issued private keys from the IAM Admin [service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts/) page &mdash; just don't delete the account itself!
-* `REVIEWABLE_FIREBASE_AUTH`: A master secret for the Firebase project above, obtained from the project settings Service Accounts tab on the Firebase console page.
-Can be rotated from the console as necessary (e.g., if compromised).
 * `REVIEWABLE_GITHUB_URL`: The URL for your instance of GitHub Enterprise, used by Reviewable for authentication, API calls, and links to the web interface.
 If your license allows you to run against `github.com` instead you should set this to `https://github.com`.
 * `REVIEWABLE_GITHUB_CLIENT_ID`: The hex client ID assigned to the GitHub application you created above.
 * `REVIEWABLE_GITHUB_CLIENT_SECRET`: The hex client secret assigned to the GitHub application you created above.